treefishuk/Nomoni/docs/tutorials/part-three-asset-and-nav-improvements.md

 The _Layout.cshtml will need amending to expect a model that inherits from BasePageViewModel.

-Add a reference to the basic module to the shared module and update _Layout.cshtml to the following:
+Add a reference to the shared module in the basic module and update _Layout.cshtml to the following:

 ```
 @model Nomoni.Examples.Basic.Shared.BasePageViewModel